al11588/AsanaDeveloperAdvocateAssignment/README.md

 The user account object allows for a caller to create their own "thanks" message.

+Users who are the callers have these fields:

 | Field         |                               Description                              |
 |:---------------|:----------------------------------------------------------------------:|